Instant Access to State, County and Municipal Public Records

 - Offender's name and known aliases

 - Offense committed

-A person may be arrested on complaint or suspicion of a crime, as part of an investigation or in the process of committing a crime.
-Although arrests do not always lead to criminal charges and prosecution, arrest records still form part of the information that may be of interest to persons looking into a person’s criminal history.
-Arrest records, older than 1 year, with no subsequent charges laid against the arrestee, are not publicly disseminated but are still accessible to authorized persons such as government agencies (when considering employment and licensing suitability), criminal justice agencies and the person named on the record.
+A person may be arrested on complaint or suspicion of a crime, as part of an investigation, or in the process of committing a crime.
+Although arrests do not always lead to criminal charges and prosecution, arrest records still form part of the information that may be of interest to persons looking into a person's criminal history.
+Arrest records older than one year with no subsequent charges laid against the arrestee are not publicly disseminated.
+However, they are still accessible to authorized persons such as government agencies (when considering employment and licensing suitability), criminal justice agencies, and the person named on the record.

 - Name of the person to be arrested

 - Aliases or other descriptions by which the person is known